Hi, I'm tef, I am available for hire, and I'm looking for remote work!

 All said and done, often the most impactful changes I've been responsible for aren't code or features.
 I push for structures that help teams focus on the work at hand.

 I've worked on documentation, which enabled speedy onboarding along with lowering the cognitive overhead of maintenance.
 I've worked with people outside engineering to ensure we're delivering the features people want, in a way that actually works for them, over hitting abitrary criteria or chasing buzzwords.
 I've also regularly replaced spiralling ad-hoc meetings with living documents and templated agendas, a small change that helps people to run meetings to time.
+Aside: A well run short meeting enables people to get on with their jobs, focus on what's important.
+A badly run meeting will drain everyone's morale, turning sprints into slumps.

 In the end, I choose to measure my impact and speed as a developer by how much I can accelerate those around me.
 It's what I'm best at, too.